adudu21isme/modified-roblox-playermodules/README.md

 # Modified Roblox PlayerModule
 ## This is my modified version of the roblox default PlayerModule (StarterPlayerScripts/PlayerModule, non-server authority one)
-TransparencyController will be optimzed, will relook into ShiftLockController but that is most likely okay.
+TransparencyController and CameraUtils will be optimzed.

 The modified PlayerModules in this are designed for games i develop for but decided to let anybody use it if they want instead of my modified PlayerModules being Private.